Harrogate's secret music guru is housing association officer by day

 The end result, Drake's One Dance, hit the number one slot in the singles chart and stayed there for 16 weeks, becoming the most streamed song in the world in 2016.

-One bit at a time, studio owner and producer Richard has become a jack of all trades, now accomplished at everything from PR and artist development to search engine optimisation.
+One bit at a time, studio owner and producer Richard has become a jack of all trades, handling everything from PR to artist development to search engine optimisation.

-Until now he's ploughed back all his money into the acts he helps develop and a studio in London where the likes of Wiley and Stormzy record.
+Until now he's ploughed back all his money into the acts he supports and a studio in London where the likes of Wiley and Stormzy record.

 Partly for that reason, and his busy lifestyle, he's happy for the moment to be single and rent a single room in a shared house in Harrogate.